openwdl/wdl/versions/draft-1/SPEC.md

 * Any character not in set: `\\`, `"` (or `'` for single-quoted string), `\n`
 * An escape sequence starting with `\\`, followed by one of the following characters: `\\`, `"`, `'`, `[nrbtfav]`, `?`
 * An escape sequence starting with `\\`, followed by 1 to 3 digits of value 0 through 7 inclusive.
 This specifies an octal escape code.
 * An escape sequence starting with `\\x`, followed by hexadecimal characters `0-9a-fA-F`.
-This specifies a hexidecimal escape code.
+This specifies a hexadecimal escape code.
 * An escape sequence starting with `\\u` or `\\U` followed by either 4 or 8 hexadecimal characters `0-9a-fA-F`.
 This specifies a unicode code point

 ### Types